Wolfgang Petrick

-Wolfgang Petrick (born 12 January 1939, Berlin, Germany) is a German painter, graphic artist and sculptor.
-From 1975 to 2007 he was Professor of Fine Arts at Berlin University of the Arts, now UdK.
-In addition, and until 2016, he also worked in his New Yorker studio in Williamsburg, Brooklyn.
+Wolfgang Petrick (12 January 1939 – 5 December 2025) was a German painter, graphic artist and sculptor.
+From 1975 to 2007, he was Professor of Fine Arts at Berlin University of the Arts, now UdK.
+In addition, and until 2016, he also worked in his New York City studio in Williamsburg, Brooklyn.

-Wolfgang Petrick's art reflects the critical realism, that was renewed in the 1960s and updated it with dystopian pictorial motifs and installation art.
+Petrick's art reflects the critical realism that was revived in the 1960s; he updated it with dystopian pictorial motifs and installation art.

 Life and career

-Wolfgang Petrick was already painting and drawing when he attended primary school in Ludwigsfelde near Berlin.
+Petrick was born in Berlin on 12 January 1939.
+He was already painting and drawing when he attended primary school in Ludwigsfelde near Berlin.
 During his childhood he built terrariums out of broken flat glass and cages for mice, which his mother sold to pet shops.
-He experienced the bombing of the anti-Hitler coalition on the Genshagen aircraft engine factory with the forced laborers from the Daimler-Benz Genshagen concentration camp subcamp, and he observed his neighbor, who was an SS-man with his German Shepherd and who was driving the concentration camp prisoners in their striped clothing to set up anti-tank barriers.
-Looking back, Petrick says these early experiences had a formative effect on his entire work.
+He experienced the bombing of the anti-Hitler coalition on the Genshagen aircraft engine factory with the forced laborers from the Daimler-Benz Genshagen concentration camp, a subcamp of Sachsenhausen, and he observed his neighbor, who was an SS-man with his German Shepherd and who was driving the concentration camp prisoners in their striped clothing to set up anti-tank barriers.
+In retrosprct, Petrick said that these early experiences had a formative effect on his entire body of work.
 In 1951, Petrick moved to West-Berlin with his parents and graduated from the Ulrich-von-Hutten-Gymnasium in Berlin-Lichtenrade.
-As a teenager, he saw first hand how badly Berlin had been destroyed during the war; he also experienced the tensions of the Cold War.
+As a teenager, he saw firsthand how badly Berlin had been destroyed during the war; he also experienced the tensions of the Cold War.

-From 1958 Petrick studied biology at Berlin's Free University (FU Berlin), but moved to the University of Fine Arts (now UdK) in Berlin-Charlottenburg.
-As a figuratively oriented painter, he first had to emancipate himself in the early 1960s: “from this official ideology of abstract art, the [human] figure was not popular,” is how he describes his turn to the art of the New Figuration.
+From 1958, Petrick studied biology at Berlin's Free University (FU Berlin) but moved to the University of Fine Arts (now UdK) in Berlin-Charlottenburg.
+As a figuratively oriented painter, he first had to emancipate himself in the early 1960s: “from this official ideology of abstract art, the [human] figure was not popular,” is how he described his turn to the art of the New Figuration.
 Petrick studied with professors Mac Zimmermann, a representative of German surrealism, and with the Bauhaus artist Fritz Kuhr; he completed his training in 1965 as a master student of Werner Volkert.